nextmoov/nextmoov/nextmoov.md

 Next comes Google Drive, our... well you know Drive right?

-Lastly, for the accounts we share among the agency, we use 1Password, our cloudy safe.
+Lastly, for the accounts we share among the studio, we use 1Password, our cloudy safe.

 And that's it.